CSE140L/fa24-labs/docs/docs/lab5/part3/basic_design.md

 ## Footnotes

 [^1]: After a deep 45 minute search we found that the Bahamas is one of the only countries to follow this [denomination scheme](https://www.centralbankbahamas.com/banknotes).
+[^2]: People who take too long depositing 4 B$ into our machine can keep it moving!
+We have chocolate to sell!
+But seriously, when testing your circuit, a real time clock might operate too quickly for you to test your circuit correctly.
+Either manually advance the clock, or use a testbench to automate this process for you.